 So you are finding your financial journey boring and lacking spark?
-Good news that if you are seeking motivation here are 5 ideas to add more spark to your finances that helped us when we need some financial motivation!
+Good news that if you are seeking motivation, here are 5 ideas to add more spark to your finances that helped us when we need some financial motivation!

-Let’s face it, when you start your financial journey, you start with this excitement and motivation.
+Let’s face it when you start your financial journey; you start with this excitement and motivation.
 Then you realize that this financial journey is a tough one and not as easy as you thought.

-We know the road to financial freedom is not easy, and realizing that the majority of the time it’s our own stupid fault we got ourselves into debt.
-Adding some spark to your finances will help you when you want to give up.
+We know the road to financial freedom is not easy and realizing that the majority of the time it’s our own stupid fault we got ourselves into debt.
+It’s not fun!

-If you are awesome enough to be debt free, you know sometimes doing the same budget over and over again tend to be boring, so here is something for you too.
+If you are awesome enough to be debt-free or have your finances under control, you know sometimes doing the same budget over and over again tends to be boring, so here is something for you too.

 How To Add More Spark To Your Finances

 Add a financial challenge to your mix

 If you love challenges, and it’s something that you can do, then find a financial challenge that is right for you.
 Last year I did the 52 Week Saving Challenge, and I truly enjoyed it.
 It added an extra “spark” of financial excitement to the mix.